 The school grounds are enclosed by boundary walls and security fencing, with access to the building via a buzzer system at the main entrance.
-All children enter the school grounds via the school gate which leads to the main office during wraparound breakfast club time (7:30am to 8:15am) or the main gate at the top yard (8:15 to 8:45am).
+All children enter the school grounds via the school gate which leads to the main office during wraparound breakfast club time (7:30am to 8:15am), the main gate at the top yard for the Free Breakfast Club (8:15 to 8:25am) or the main gate at the top yard for the start of the school day (8:40am to 9:00am).
 During the school day, the gates are locked.
 Visitors and late arrivals buzz the intercom to be granted access through the main door.
-All visitors are to be signed in and out of the building and provided with visitor badges.
+All visitors sign in and out of the building using our electronic system and provided with visitor badges.
 Visitors are asked to take a seat while the member of staff is contacted.
 All visitors are expected to wear a badge before they are allowed into the main building.

 All parents are asked to wait outside the school buildings for their children.
 No child is allowed out of school for an appointment during the day, unless a known adult arrives to collect him or her and reports to the office first.
 Prior notice should be given to the school.
 Any pupil leaving the premises must be signed out and back in again once they return from their appointment.